Skip to main content

 Goodell’s most recent book is The Heat Will Kill You First: Life and Death on a Scorched Planet (Little, Brown, 2023).
 Goodell’s “masterful, bracing” (David Wallace-Wells) investigation exposes “through stellar reporting, artful storytelling and fascinating scientific explanations” (Naomi Klein) an explosive new understanding of heat and the impact that rising temperatures will have on our lives and on our planet.
 “Entertaining and thoroughly researched,” (Al Gore), it will completely change the way you see the world, and despite its urgent themes, is injected with “eternal optimism” (Michael Mann) on how to combat one of the most important issues of our time.

 The Heat Will Kill You First was an instant New York Times bestseller and selected as one of the best books of 2023 by NPR, The Los Angeles Times, and The Economist.
 It was a finalist for the L.A.
-Times Book Prize and New York Public Library’s Helen Bernstein Award for Excellence in Journalism.
+Times Book Prize, the New York Public Library’s Helen Bernstein Award for Excellence in Journalism, and the PEN/E.O.
+Wilson Award for Literary Science Writing.

 Goodell was a fellow at New America in 2016 and 2017.
 As a commentator on energy and environmental issues, he has appeared on NPR, MSNBC, CNN, CNBC, ABC, NBC, Fox, and The Oprah Winfrey Show.
 He was awarded a 2020 Guggenheim Fellowship in General Nonfiction.
 He lives in Austin, Texas with his wife Simone Wicha, the director of the Blanton Museum of Art.